 Despite the availability of level sites nearby, the church at Castlemartin is cut in to a steeply sloping rock bank outside the town centre.
 Perhaps the proximity to a stream and two wells, gave this site spiritual significance or perhaps, “nestled in a sheltered, tree-lined hollow” it offered invisibility from marauders coming from the sea.

-The site is encircled by earth-banked encampments, possibly prehistoric, an ancient burial mound and an Anglo-Saxon chapel, while several early pilgrim paths lead to and from the church.
+The site is encircled by earth-banked encampments, possibly prehistoric, an ancient burial mound and the former vicarage, while several early pilgrim paths lead to and from the church.

 The church can be traced, architecturally, to the late 12th, early 13th century, when the parish enjoyed wealth and status due the abundance of fertile, lime-rich soil favourable for crop farming.